Logging Statistics from the

 The forest sector is also a major part of the province’s economy.
 The forest industry generates one out of every 17 jobs in the province and contributes $33 billion in output, $12.9 billion in GDP, and around $4.1 billion in payments to municipal, provincial, and federal governments each year.

-To read these amazing statistics, the public should be reassured that BC is overflowing with wood, that there is a small amount being cut and an excess of wood available; but that is simply not the case.
+To read these statistics, the public should be reassured that BC is overflowing with wood, that there is a small amount being cut and an excess of wood available; but that is simply not the case.

 The consensus in the industry is that BC is running out of timber, that is why they are having to go into areas like watersheds, and logging companies and local lobby groups like the ILMA (Interior Lumber Manufacturer's Association) are trying very hard to push back current restrictions.

-On one hand the industry and the government says stubbornly that 'logging is sustainable', on the other we have comments from the industry: "Hodgkinson (Kalesnikoff's Woodland Manager) says the simple fact is that all the easily accessed and harvested areas have already been logged, which is forcing forest companies into more challenging areas (i.e. watersheds)". thenelsondaily.com/news/community-concerned-about-logging-glade-watershed-46596#.WsYxiJch02w
+On one hand the industry and the government stubbornly state that 'logging is sustainable', on the other we have comments from the industry: "Hodgkinson (Kalesnikoff's Woodland Manager) says the simple fact is that all the easily accessed and harvested areas have already been logged, which is forcing forest companies into more challenging areas (i.e. watersheds)". thenelsondaily.com/news/community-concerned-about-logging-glade-watershed-46596#.WsYxiJch02w